10 Steps in the Government Hiring Process

 Please be aware that some government departments have additional security requirements resulting in a waiting period before you receive the proper security clearance.
 For example, in the Department of Homeland Security, the security clearance process can take anywhere between two weeks to one year but usually takes approximately three months.

 10. Candidates Not Selected Are Notified

-Some organizations choose to notify only candidates who are interviewed.
-Most organizations that make this choice say so on all job postings or on a web page that contains human resources information for job seekers.
+Some organizations choose to notify only candidates who are interviewed but most organizations that follow this practice state their policy in their job postings or on their web page that contains the application process and information for job seekers.